Tonks89/RoboND-Kinematics-Project/writeup.md

 ### PART 3.
 Inverse Kinematic Model (IKM)
 The inverse kinematic model consists in computing the joint positions given the position of the end-effector.
-This part of the analysis is the most important for this project because it will allow us to compute the trajectories in the joint that correspond to the task space trajectories given by the motion planner.
+This part of the analysis is the most important because it will allow us to compute the *joint space* trajectories that correspond to the *task space trajectories* given by the motion planner.

-Since the robot has a spherical wrist the IK problem can be divided into two parts: The inverse p0osition kinematics problem and the inverse orientation kinematics problem.
-The former is used to compute the first three joint values (which determine the position of the end-effector), while the latter is used to compute the last three joint values (which determine the orientation of the end-effector.
+Since the robot has a spherical wrist the IK problem can be divided into two parts: The *inverse position kinematics* problem and the *inverse orientation* kinematics problem.
+The former is used to compute the first three joint values (which determine the position of the end-effector), while the latter is used to compute the last three joint values (which determine the orientation of the end-effector).

 #### 1) Inverse Position Kinematics
 The first three joint variables (theta1, theta2 and theta3) were computed as follows: